lspcheng/GUAva/README.md

 * **If there is a clearly separate laugh, code it as `<lgh>`.**

-* **Otherwise, ignore loud breaths or laughs, including those overlapping with speech.** Breaths should be safely handled (i.e., ignored) by the aligner.
-Laughs are hard to know how to code/transcribe, and can overlap often with speech.
-Sometimes speech coincides with a breath (e.g., huff or sigh), which is similar to laughs.
-These can be dealt with on a case-by-case basis during post-alignment hand-correction.
+* **Otherwise, ignore loud breaths or laughs, including those overlapping with speech.**  These can be dealt with on a case-by-case basis during post-alignment hand-correction.